🚀 Dominate your desktop with Ryzen 7 5700X — power, speed, and precision unlocked!

 The AMD Ryzen 7 5700X is an 8-core, 16-thread unlocked desktop processor built on the advanced Zen 3 architecture.
-It delivers up to 4.6 GHz max boost clock speeds, supports PCIe 4.0 on modern AM4 motherboards, and is designed for high-performance gaming, multitasking, and creative workloads.
-Note: cooler not included.
+It delivers up to 4.6 GHz max boost clock speeds, 36 MB cache, and supports DDR4-3200 memory.
+Designed for the AM4 socket, it enables PCIe 4.0 compatibility on X570 and B550 motherboards, making it ideal for gamers and professionals seeking high performance and future-ready connectivity.
+Note: cooler sold separately.

 | ASIN | B09VCHQHZ6 |